Taylor & Francis in Africa

 Our range of African Studies books includes titles on subject areas such as Business, Economics, Education, Politics, History, Health, and Literature.
 A selection of our African Studies book content is available Open Access, and therefore is freely available to read online.
 The titles noted below are all available Open Access, and you can explore all our Open Access book content on Taylor & Francis eBooks.

-All titles listed in the catalogue are available to the African market at specially reduced prices direct from your local bookseller.
+All titles listed in this catalogue are available to the African market at specially reduced prices direct from your local bookseller.

 African Journals published by Taylor & Francis